 'Author B' designed the study, performed the statistical analysis, wrote the protocol, and wrote the first draft of the manuscript, managed the literature searches.
-'Author A' Supervise and managed the analyses of the study, read and approved the final manuscript."
+'Author A' supervised and managed the analyses of the study, conduct literature searches, read and approved the final manuscript."